top of page

 What are the advantages of becoming a PA?

-You can participate in the course free of charge and receive a daily allowance to cover food and travel expenses.
+You participate in the training at no cost and receive a daily allowance to cover meals and travel expenses.

 What qualifications do I need to become a PA?